Debt ceiling impasse: McCarthy presses Biden to negotiate

 “The full faith and credit of the United States government should not be in question,” Aguilar said.
 “The United States pays its bills.”

+But Senate Majority Leader Chuck Schumer, D-N.Y., said Republicans need to provide a plan to advance the issue and justify a meeting.

+“If they were to sit down, you would have to ask yourself, what are they going to talk about?
+The weather?”
+Schumer said.
+“We have a plan.
+We want to pass the debt ceiling without hostage taking, without brinksmanship.”

-AP Congressional Correspondent Lisa Mascaro and AP writer Stephen Groves contributed to this report.
+AP Congressional Correspondent Lisa Mascaro and AP writers Stephen Groves and Seung Min Kim contributed to this report.